TL; DR: Agile Management Anti-Patterns

 Please click here

-Agile Management Anti-Patterns for Scrum
+Management Anti-Patterns Regarding Scrum

-If your organization uses scrum as a part of the product delivery process, there are various scrum specific management anti-patterns.
-(Please note, that managers and internal stakeholders tend to overlap functionally and are often used in this context synonymously.)
+If your organization uses Scrum as a part of the product delivery process, there are various scrum specific management anti-patterns.
+(Please note that managers and internal stakeholders tend to overlap functionally and are often used in this context synonymously.)

 General Agile Software Development Anti-Patterns

-These anti-patterns show tendencies to overrule scrum as a ‘fine weather sailing’ exercise:
+These anti-patterns show tendencies to overrule Scrum as a ‘fine weather sailing’ exercise:

-- All hands to the pumps w/o scrum: The management temporarily abandons scrum in a critical situation.
+- All hands to the pumps w/o Scrum: The management temporarily abandons Scrum in a critical situation.
 (This is a classic manifestation of disbelief in agile practices, fed by command & control thinking.
-Most likely, canceling sprints and gathering the scrum teams would also solve the issue at hand.)
+Most likely, canceling Sprints and gathering the Scrum Teams would also solve the issue at hand.)

-- Hardening sprints: While the idea of continuous delivery is to permanently provide more value to customers by frequently shipping new code, it is fine to continue thinking in releases.
+- Hardening sprints: While the idea of continuous delivery is to permanently provide more value to customers by frequently shipping new code, it is acceptable to continue thinking in releases.
 There may be legal reasons for that, or customer care and sales need to be thoroughly trained in advance, or the customers prefer it this way.
 What is not acceptable in an agile engineering organization, though, is preserving QA as a separate, siloed entity that demands time for end-to-end testing before releasing any new code.
 That is true cargo cult agile.
-Instead, move the QA engineers into the scrum teams and focus on test automation and other well-established CD practices.
+Instead, move the QA engineers into the Scrum Teams and focus on test automation and other well-established CD practices.

 Agile Management Anti-Patterns: The Sprint